kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 We can monitor the number of deleted customers by annotating the `deleteCustomer` method with `@Metered(name = "delete-requests")`.

+Collected
+metrics are available on the following URL: http://localhost:8080/metrics

 ## Security

-We can restrict the access to REST endpoint with KumuluzEE Security extension.
+We can restrict access to the REST endpoint with the KumuluzEE Security extension.
+We will use Keycloak in this sample.
 To include it, add the following
 dependency:

 ```xml